jihli/Spark-ALS-Movie-Recommendation-System/README.md

 Part 5 : Model Application - Recommend Movie To Users

 Part 6 : Model Application - Find The Similar Movies

+----About Dataset----

+The dataset is named "MovieLens Latest Datasets" and downloaded from "https://grouplens.org/datasets/movielens/latest/"